Shanti Pereira: 2025

-Pereira, alongside team mates, Laavinia Jaiganth, Elizabeth-Ann Tan and Kerstin Ong, equaled the Singapore's women's 4x100m relay national record and qualified for the Asian Athletics Championships at the 2025 Singapore Open Track and Field Championships.

-Pereira also won the 100m & 200m races with 11.45s and 23.11s respectively, setting a Championships record in the 200m.
+At the 2025 Singapore Open Track and Field Championships, Pereira, alongside team mates, Laavinia Jaiganth, Elizabeth-Ann Tan, and Kerstin Ong, equaled the Singapore's women's 4 x 100 m relay national record and qualified for the Asian Athletics Championships.
+Pereira also won the 100 m and 200 m races with 11.45s and 23.11s respectively, setting a Championships record in the 200m.